 - How can we turn that into an 8?

-- Are there any obstacles we need to address, to make sure this step gets done?
+- Are there any obstacles we need to address to ensure this step gets done?

-Powerful Coaching Questions to Use in Your Practice
+Powerful Life Coaching Questions to Use in Your Practice

 - What’s alive in you today?

-- What would make this a powerful conversation today?
+- What would make this a powerful conversation for you today?

 - What would be the best use of our time today?